You may wanna watch

 • • •

 If I came to Karimunjawa two years ago, the story would have been a bit different.
-I would have only been snorkelling and not diving.
-I wouldn’t be able to explore the shipwreck.
-Asked me if I would want to Karimunjawa for snorkelling or probably diving again.
-My answer would definitely ‘yes’.
+I would have only been snorkelling and not diving – I wouldn’t be able to explore the shipwreck.
+If you asked me if I would want to come to Karimunjawa for snorkelling or probably diving again, my answer would be definitely ‘yes’.
 First, because it is not too far from Jakarta.
 Second, because I haven’t explored much of the island yet.
 Third, because of the friendly people on the island.

 Now, Karimunjawa has become more accessible.
 While the boat crossing to Karimunjawa from Jepara is still available, there is a direct flight going to Karimunjawa from Semarang once a day.
 For those who prefer a shorter travel time, this is definitely a go for you.

 Is there anything else holding you back from visiting Karimunjawa?
 Spill in the comment box below.